OgataiKhan/db-first/README.md

 ### Mileage

-Generally cars last about 200,000 to 300,000 miles with proper maintenance, so INT is necessary to represent mileage.
+Generally cars last about 200,000 to 300,000 miles with proper maintenance, so FLOAT(8,2) is sufficient to represent mileage.
 The field can be NULL in case the engine has been replaced and the total mileage is unknown.

 ### Engine Type